Skip to main content

 Each of the strategies described above has corresponding investment options that can help you achieve the goals for that stage.
 Some examples of popular instruments for each stage are listed below:

-The focus is clearly on getting above-average returns and building a strong base so that the power of compounding gives better returns in the medium/long run.
+1. Accumulation Strategy: The focus is clearly on achieving above-average returns and building a strong base so that compounding delivers better returns in the medium/long run.

-• Mutual Funds/ELSS: Mutual funds invest in equities and have funds focused on specific industries and or stock indices.
-You can choose the type of fund depending on the risk appetite and targeted return.
+• Mutual Funds/ELSS: Mutual funds invest in equities and offer funds focused on specific industries and/or stock indices.
+You can choose the type of fund depending on your risk appetite and targeted return.

-• Unit Linked Insurance Plan (ULIP): ULIPs also invest in equity and debt just like mutual funds do.
+• Unit Linked Insurance Plan (ULIP): ULIPs also invest in both equity and debt, just like mutual funds.
 But ULIPs come with additional advantages.
-ULIPs have insurance coverage that comes with the investment.
+ULIPs offer insurance coverage along with the investment.
 Moreover, both the investment and the maturity amounts have tax benefits, which means you save money on taxes as well.

 • National Pension Scheme (NPS): NPS helps you invest in a diversified and dynamic portfolio of equity, debt, and alternative assets.
 This automated portfolio investment reduces your portfolio risk as you age and will ensure safe investments by the time of maturity.
 You can withdraw up to 60% of the corpus as a lump sum and must invest the rest to receive an annuity.